knope-dev/knope/docs/src/content/docs/reference/command-line-arguments.md

 ### `--dry-run`

-Do not modify any files on disk, make any network calls, or call any external commands.
+Don't change any files on disk, make any network calls, or call any external commands.
-Instead, print out what _would_ be done without the `--dry-run` flag.
+Instead, print out what _would_ happen without the `--dry-run` flag.

 ### `--prerelease-label`

 Set or override a `prerelease_label` for any [`PrepareRelease`] step.
-Can only be used with workflows that contain the [`PrepareRelease`] step (like the default `release` workflow)
+Only available for workflows that contain the [`PrepareRelease`] step (like the default `release` workflow)

 You can also set this with the [`KNOPE_PRERELEASE_LABEL`](/reference/environment-variables#knope_prerelease_label) environment variable.
 This option takes precedence over that.